aakanksh3421/internship_devrev/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-steps to run the application :
+# Steps to run the application:

+Step 1 - Run the following command to install the necessary dependencies

-Step 1 - npm i vite json-server bootstrap axios react-router-dom
+    npm i vite json-server bootstrap axios react-router-dom

-Step 2 - Set-ExecutionPolicy -Scope CurrentUser
+Step 2 - Set the execution policy to CurrentUser

-Step 3 - change directory to the current one
+    Set-ExecutionPolicy -Scope CurrentUser

+Step 3 - Run the following command to start the JSON server.
+Once the server is up, click on the link displayed in the terminal to see the database in the browser.

-Step 4 - json-server --watch src/db.json
+    json-server --watch src/db.json

+**Note: Do not close the terminal in which the JSON server is running.
+Open a new terminal and proceed to Step 4.**

-    click on the link to see the database
+Step 4 - Run the following command to start the application.
+Once the application is up,click on the link displayed in the terminal to see the application in the browser.

-Step 5 - npm run dev
+    npm run dev

-     click on the url to open the web application